LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 ### Notebook
 1. Create a python application to answer the questions in the APIs_hw.docx file under week 21.
-2. Embed screenshots into your jupyter notebook showing you completed DataCamp's Cloud Computing for Everyone
+2. Embed screenshots into your jupyter notebook showing you completed DataCamp's Cloud Computing for Everyone.
 3. Write any conceptual questions, clarifications, and notes in comments.
 Be sure to number appropriately.

 ### Optional Reading